 The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed in line with the agreed date.
-(6.43, 6.53)
+(6.43, 6.53) All this is detailed on the child's APDOR.

 Reviewing an EHC plan